Sitting shiva by our lake

 with an elder wise as a god

-nattering on freely did we
+nattering on freely we did

-keep mum was only forbade me
+keep mum was all he forbid

 demanding I ask my questions